PhMajerus/FIGfonts/README.md

 ## Introduction

 This repository contains the fonts I created for the [FIGlet utility](http://www.figlet.org/).
-While most FIGfonts are ASCII-art, I decided to experiment with ANSI/VT coloring and extended Unicode characters as sub-characters to create denser characters.
-This makes them more suitable for use as titles and general text than the traditionally very large FIGfonts.
+While most FIGfonts are traditional ASCII-art, I decided to experiment with ANSI/VT coloring and with using extended Unicode characters as sub-characters to create denser large characters.
+The result is a set of fonts that work better for titles and general text, rather than the very large, banner-style FIGfonts.
-Also, many of them extend way beyond ASCII, supporting Latin-1, but sometimes also JIS X 0208 (Japanese), emojis,… some contain thousands of characters.
+Most FIGlet fonts only support the base set of 95 printable ASCII characters with rare exceptions such as the updated `standard.flf` for FIGlet 2.2, which includes 331 characters.
+Many of my fonts support much larger character sets: Multilingual Latin, JIS X 0208 (Japanese), KS X 1001 (Korean), emojis, and other Unicode blocks.
+Several of them containing thousands of characters, providing full parity with modern terminal fonts.

 ## Fonts in this repository